jackfranklin/fetch-factory/README.md

 npm install fetch-factory
 ```

-Consumable in the client through Browserify or jspm.
+Consumable in the client through jspm, Webpack or Browserify.

 ## Configuration